sendinblue/APIv3-csharp-library/docs/ContactsApi.md

 <a name="updatecontact"></a>
 # **UpdateContact**
-> void UpdateContact (string email, UpdateContact updateContact)
+> void UpdateContact (string identifier, UpdateContact updateContact)

 Update a contact